 Ontario is planning Highway 413, a redundant and unnecessary mega highway that would pave over farm, forests, wetlands and a portion of the Greenbelt and cost taxpayers billions.
 It will also add over 17 million tonnes of greenhouse gas emissions by 2050 when cutting emissions is more urgent than ever.

 Right now Highway 407 is underused.
 Yet the province is proposing to build another east-west toll highway just 15 km away.

 - Building Highway 413 (also known as the GTA West) would cost Ontario taxpayers billions.
 And it would mean less money is available to invest in crucial public transit.

-- Highway 413 would be 59 km long and would pave over 2,000 acres of Class 1 and Class 2 farmland – among Ontario’s most productive farmland.
+- Highway 413 would be 59 km long and would pave over 400 acres of the Greenbelt and over 2,000 acres of Class 1 and Class 2 farmland – among Ontario’s most productive farmland.

 - Highway 413 would add over 17 million tonnes of greenhouse gas emissions by 2050 resulting in more than $1.4 billion in damages from that pollution.

 - Highway 413 could destroy important archaeological sites as the project passes through land that has long been inhabited by the Huron-Wendat.